 Despite the storm damage around nearly every part of the property, both K’s parents’ house and the camper were spared.

-It was kind of surreal to see how many trees had fallen away from the vintage camper.
+It was kind of surreal to see how many trees had fallen away from the old camper trailer.
 We got very lucky!
+We haven’t quite worked out the easiest way to extract it with all of the trees in every direction, but all in due time.

 If I had been able to get these shots before Halloween, it would have been totally appropriate to post this in October.
 It’s downright spooky.

-But, despite all of the scary parts, a lot of it is original, and we’re chomping at the bit to start gutting and create an entirely new layout.
-Bedroom, kitchen, living area, and more!
+But, despite all of the scary parts, leaks, and water damage, a lot of it is original, and we’re chomping at the bit to start gutting and create an entirely new layout.
+Bedroom, kitchen, shower/toilet, living area, and more!

 Vintage Camper “Before” Video Tour